-Academy altogether if I--no--I owe him, he's let me attend his classes, even though I am a woman.
+-no--I owe him, he's let me attend his classes, even though I am a given you less than you deserve--that is no cause for gratitude!
+You owe him nothing!

-You'd be putting him in an awkward position?
+LASTHENIA: You'd be putting him in an awkward position?
 Look at us!
-Plato has given you less than you deserve--that is no cause for gratitude!
-You owe him nothing!

-But Lasthenia, you're exaggerating about Aristotle.
-His system of formal logic, remember his seminar last week?
+Plato has formal logic, remember his seminar last week?
 You must admit that what he proposes is an excellent way of thinking.